-Goodwill is initially valued as the amount by which a total purchase price of the acquired assets exceed the fair value of the identifiable acquired assets and assumed liabilities.
-If the purchase price is lower than the fair value of acquired net assets, the difference is recorded directly in the income statement.
-Impairment tests are conducted annually or more frequently if there are indications of a decline in value.
+Goodwill is initially valued as the amount by which the total purchase price and the fair value of holdings without control exceed the fair value of the identifiable acquired assets and assumed liabilities.
+If the purchase price is lower than the fair value of the acquired company's net assets, the difference is recorded directly in the income statement.